thomasrooth/thomasrooth.github.io/_posts/2023-05-20-Loss and Accuracy.md

 ## Loss

 A loss function compares the predicted and actual output values of a classification model to determine how the model needs to change.
-This is implemented in fastai in the fine_tune() method which iteratively improves the pretrained model using the loss function.
+This is implemented in fastai in the `fine_tune()` method which iteratively improves the pretrained model using the loss function.

+For an image classification problem, fastai automatically uses a Cross Entropy Loss functions.